 This seminar is designed to give the railway professional an understanding of what is involved in inspecting bridges, culverts and tunnels to ensure they are safe for the passage of trains.
 This seminar will give you a basis for knowing when to ask an expert about a potential concern.The instructors teach the participant how to recognize early signs of issues that, if not addressed, can develop into serious problems.
-The Bridge Inspection Seminar is based on the AREMA Bridge Inspection Handbook© published in 2008.
+The Bridge Inspection Seminar is based on the New AREMA Bridge Inspection Handbook Second Edition© published in 2017.
 Instructors are experienced railroad bridge professionals.

 Rail Electrification and Expanding Capacity of U.S. Railways for Express Freight and Passenger Service